Shipping Car from USA to Spain

 Highly efficient and cost-effective, this method provides reliable departure and arrival dates — similar to an airline flight schedule.

-RoRo shipping gives you assurance that your car will be protected from external elements.
+RoRo shipping gives you the assurance that your car will be protected from external elements.
 This also happens to be the preferred shipping method for new car manufacturers who wish to ship their products safely, as all vehicles are tied to the deck with no exposure to the ocean air or water.

-Container shipping is only available from Newark, NJ and Long Beach, CA to Valencia.
+Container shipping is only available from Newark, NJ, and Long Beach, CA to Valencia.
 This is when your car shares a container with other vehicles.
 It’s not as fast as RoRo shipping because the containers don’t ship until they are full.

 Payment Methods / Options